 There are three general approaches, which we would have to make sure really worked for you before we would recommend it:

 - Structured lump sum settlement.
-It seems like a contradiction in terms, but a workers’ compensation lump sum settlement can be negotiated so that the SSA views it as a payment over time.
+It seems like a contradiction in terms, but a workers’ compensation lump sum settlement can be negotiated so that the SSA views it as a payment over time to avoid affecting your social security disability benefits.
 In a workers’ comp claim, a “lump sum” refers to a finite benefit amount.
 Your settlement can be worded to say payments are to be spread out evenly over the rest of your life, though you receive one payment.

 - Claiming deductions.
 Certain portions of your Workers’ Compensation settlement can be excluded from income calculated in your total disability benefit.
 This includes medical expenses, attorney’s fees, the cost of rehabilitation and payments to dependents.
 By tracking these expenses and reporting them to the SSA, we can lower your reported total benefit, which can help you avoid or reduce an offset.
 This requires documentation, though.
 Save your receipts.